paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **What we've covered so far:**
 ✅ Markdown overview and the publishing friction problem
-✅ Big / Small Design as an IxD framework.
+✅ Big / Small Design as an IxD framework

 **Coming up:** Design Decisions in Action!